WormBase/wormbase_rest/platforms/orientdb-tinkerpop/README.md

 OrientDB is a multi-paradigm database, supported "graph" and "document" (and potentially also hybrid) models.
-This is explicitly a graph-based approach, using the Tinkerpop Blueprints interface supported by a number of different GraphDB.  @a8wright is working on something more document- oriented.
+This is explicitly a graph-based approach, using the Tinkerpop Blueprints interface supported by a number of different GraphDB.
+Following discussions with @a8wright, I've been experimentign with graphs while he is working on something more document- oriented.

 Loading data